codeparticle/rdx/README.md

 At this point, you will have a combined group of modules that allow you to export all of the contained types, actions, selectors, and reducers from one place.

-But maybe you RDX to handle creation of the store for you as well.
+But maybe you'd like RDX to handle creation of the store for you as well.
 That's described in the next section.

 ## Setting up the store